Bars & Pubs

 Caretaker's Cottage

-A tiny bluestone cottage in the middle of the CBD that also happens to be a bar, it's no surprise Caretakers has become such a cherished spot.
-The heritage building now takes on a very small pub feel with what could be considered one of Melbourne's most-dialled drinks menus—it welcomes new cocktail editions every month, but the Guinness, punch and wine never go astray.
+A tiny bluestone cottage in the middle of the CBD that also happens to be a bar, Caretakers has become a cherished spot for locals and travellers alike.
+The heritage building is as tight as bars get with what could be considered one of Melbourne's most-dialled drinks menus.
+The bar welcomes new cocktail editions every month, but a silky pint of Guinness will never go astray.

 READ MORE